bernatferragut/CCT/AM/AI Ethics.md

 **Do you know other online platforms that use AI?**

-* Do you know other online platforms that use AI?
 * Did you know that Youtube, Instagram, netflix use AI?
 * AI are learning from example, from input data.
 What “examples” or “input data” could it be using on the platforms mentioned previously?